LAMOR-yonsei/lamor-yonsei.github.io/content/authors/YSM/_index.md

 ---
 # Display name
-title: Minjae Lee
+title: Seungmin Yu

 # Full name (for SEO)
-first_name: Minjae
+first_name: Seungmin
-last_name: Lee
+last_name: Yu

 # Username (this should match the folder name)
 authors:
-  - 02LMJ
+  - YSM

+order: 4

 # Is this the primary user of the site?
 superuser: false